How to Teach English Online From Home (or Anywhere)

 Who is teaching online?

 Online English teaching jobs are an attractive option for many different people.
 Some are K-12 teachers teaching English online as a side gig, working from the comfort of their couch in the evenings or on weekends, while others are digital nomads, funding their world travels with a portable online income.
+There are so many reasons to teach English at home, or anywhere on the go!
+Teaching English virtually is a rapidly growing career field with endless possibilities.

-For example, Bridge graduate Caitlin Peterson (2nd from left, above) says, “I was teaching English for a school in Costa Rica when I started teaching online.
+For example, Bridge graduate Caitlin Peterson says, “I was teaching English for a school in Costa Rica when I started teaching online.
 I wanted a little extra income since teaching in Latin America doesn’t pay much.
 Teaching online actually became a full-time job for me for the last three months since the school I was teaching at didn’t have enough classes for me at the time.”

 Who are online English students?